Robust Fine-Tuning from Non-Robust Pretrained Models: Mitigating Suboptimal Transfer With Epsilon-Scheduling: Experimental Evaluation

 \textbf{\emph{Epsilon-Scheduling} promotes task adaptation while improving robustness}\quad Figure \ref{fig:training4} shows the validation accuracy during training.
 Standard fine-tuning quickly reaches high clean accuracy without robustness, whereas RFT-\texttt{fix} improves robustness but degrades clean accuracy.
 In contrast, RFT-\texttt{scheduler}, achieves a high clean accuracy during the first stage and once perturbation strengths start passing above zero, robust accuracy rises while clean accuracy remains surprisingly high and stable.

 \textbf{Insight on the optimization process with \emph{Epsilon-Scheduling}}\quad From an optimization standpoint, RFT-\texttt{scheduler} seems to converge to a distinct local minimum of the adversarial loss compared to the one achieved by RFT-\texttt{fix}, as illustrated in Figure~\ref{fig:illustration} (left).
 The local minimum attained by RFT-\texttt{scheduler} is notably characterized by a lower value of the clean loss, whilst reaching a comparable value of the adversarial loss around epoch $T_2=37$. \cite{xu2024autolora} found that the gradient of clean loss and the adversarial loss can point in opposite directions.
 Our experiments appear to confirm that this indeed happens when initializing at a non-robust pretrained model.
 We observe that standard fine-tuning effectively minimizes the clean loss (Figure~\ref{fig:illustration}, center), but this comes at the expense of increasing the adversarial loss (Figure~\ref{fig:illustration}, right).
 In contrast, during the first 20 epochs, RFT-\texttt{fix} appears to struggle to reduce the adversarial loss while the clean loss remains nearly equal to the adversarial loss.
 However, the optimization trajectory of RFT-\texttt{scheduler} initially aligns with that of standard fine-tuning, resulting in a low clean loss value.
 Subsequently, RFT-\texttt{scheduler} effectively reduces the adversarial loss while maintaining a minimal degradation in clean loss.
-This allows RFT-\texttt{scheduler} to achieve a balance that appears difficult for RFT-\texttt{fix}.
+This allows RFT-\texttt{scheduler} to achieve a balance that appears difficult for RFT-\texttt{fix}. \textbf{Effect \emph{Epsilon-scheduling} on robust backbones}\quad Table~\ref{tab:robust} shows that robust backbones are indeed more resilient to large perturbations under RFT-\texttt{fix} than their non-robust counterparts, reducing the need for \emph{Epsilon-Scheduling}.
+Nevertheless, RFT-\texttt{scheduler} still consistently boosts clean accuracy relative to RFT-\texttt{fix}, although at the cost of reduced robustness.
+On the easy task (\texttt{Caltech}), the trade-off is in favour of the \texttt{scheduler}.
+A key takeaway is that \emph{Epsilon-Scheduling} substantially reduces the large clean-accuracy gap previously observed between RFT from non-robust backbones and their robust equivalents \citep{liu2023twins, hua2024initialization}, even if robustness at target $\epsilon_g$ is not fully matched. { }